Authorities: No survivors of small plane crash in Oklahoma

-HUBBARD, Okla.
-(AP) — Authorities say a small plane crashed in northern Oklahoma, killing everyone on board.
+OKLAHOMA CITY (AP) — Authorities say a small plane crashed in northern Oklahoma, killing everyone on board Saturday morning.

-Kay County Sheriff Steve Kelley says the plane crashed Saturday morning near Ponca City, about 90 miles (145 kilometers) north of Oklahoma City.
+“A single-engine Extra EA400 crashed under unknown circumstances … shortly after taking off from Ponca City Regional Airport,” Federal Aviation spokesman Lynn Lunsford said in an email.
+“The aircraft was destroyed by a post-crash fire.

-FAA spokesman Lynn Lunsford said in an email that as many as six people may have been onboard the single-engine Extra EA400 plane when it crashed and burned shortly after take-off from Ponca City Regional Airport.
+Kay County Sheriff Steve Kelley and Oklahoma Highway Patrol Lt.
+Kera Philippi said it was not known how many people were on board the plane when it crashed about 90 miles (145 kilometers) north of Oklahoma City, but that there were no survivors.

-Kelley and Highway Patrol Lt.
-Kera Philippi say investigators haven’t confirmed how many people were on board, but that no one survived.
+Lunsford said as many as six people may have been onboard the single-engine plane at the time.

 Most Read Business Stories